Renew, vary or revoke

 Additional information you can advise

-I have received the notice, now what?
+I have received the notice, what happens next?

 Before contacting us, please ensure you have read the following in full: